saloni-garg/Earlier-saloni-garg.github.io/README.md

   https://saloni-garg.github.io

-I am a sophomore at The LNM Institute of Information Tecnology, Jaipur, Rajathan (INDIA).
+I am a sophomore at The LNM Institute of Information Tecnology, Jaipur, Rajathan (INDIA)